flammie/crispy-octo-fiesta/README.md

 I experiment with programming languages?
 The name was suggested by github.

-Order of in how well I know them kind of:
+Here's the programming languages in order of in how well I know them kind of:

 1. Python
 1. C